Data Quality Metric Library

 Specific comments on the metric

-The width ranges were chosen by the project team to allow for the varying nature of the networks across NZ.
+The width ranges were chosen by the project team to allow for exceptions that arise due to the varying nature of the networks across NZ.
 They are not necessarily in line with any design standards or best practice.

 Changes for 2019/20: